 We keep obsessively looking for relationships to heal this deep sense of abandonment, rejection, unworthiness and inadequacy that we feel.
 In astrology, Venus is the feminine planet of deserving, self-worth, self-love and desire.
 Mars is the masculine planet of assertiveness, action, achieving goals, fulfillment of those desires.
 Girls who grow up with this archetype, are not able to integrate these energies in a balanced way.
 When these two energies are balanced, we understand that we deserve (Venus) to have our desires fulfilled (mars).
 When they are not balanced, we don’t believe in our self-worth, and we don’t believe that we deserve what we desire.

 We subconsciously seek out relationships, to have our shadow- our un-integrated aspects mirrored back to us.
-The fixation with relationships, is not actually a fixation with another person, or the relationship itself or even the desire for a relationship- though the belief that it is happens to be can be incredibly strong; the root of the fixation itself is about healing, or recognizing our self-worth.
+The fixation with relationships, is not actually a fixation with another person, or the relationship itself or even the desire for a relationship- though the belief that it is can be incredibly strong; the root of the fixation itself is about healing, or recognizing our self-worth.
 We subconsciously seek these relationships to discover our own self-worth, and to have it reflected back to us through another person.
 Since we feel that we cannot acknowledge our self worth on our own, or we simply cannot see it, or don’t know how because of our early conditioning, the only way we know how to seek it is to see it through another person.
 Since this becomes the only outlet to recognize our self-worth, it creates conditions for an unhealthy relationship.
 We become increasingly addicted to the relationship because it is the only way we consciously know to validate our sense of self-worth, and this in turn makes us feel safe and secure.
 We associate these feelings of safety, security and worthiness with the other person, and as a result completely give our power away, not knowing how to recognize, create or feel these things on our own.
 As a result, we become what the other person wants, we change ourselves and our behaviour- do anything we can to keep this relationship alive, even if it means becoming an empty shell of a person.

 The Universe is all about balance.
 Since we live in a reality of polarity, we cannot have one thing, without also having its opposite.
 We will always attract the energies towards us that we need to bring us back into coherence.
 If we have any co-dependency (giving our power away) within us, we will find ourselves a match to narcissists (feeding off the power of others) so that we can awaken to the fact that we are so openly giving our power away and that we do not need another person to feel those things that we seek.
 Both co-dependency and narcissism stem from the root vibration of powerlessness.
 They are two opposite ends of the spectrum of this vibration within this particular manifestation (giving away power so that we can feel validated versus taking power so that we can feel validated).
 Once we recognize this, and take our power back, that’s when this dynamic shifts.
 So how exactly do we do that?